D.C. National Guard welcomes new Bilateral Affairs Officer to Jamaica

 |Downloads:

 This work, D.C.
-National Guard welcomes new Bilateral Affairs Officer to Jamaica [Image 3 of 3], by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard welcomes new Bilateral Affairs Officer to Jamaica, by SMSgt Jason Melton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.